dotnet/docs-maui/docs/user-interface/controls/contentview.md

 - `BorderColor`, of type `Color`, which represents the color of the card border, image border, and divider line.
 - `CardColor`, of type `Color`, which represents the background color of the card.

-Each property is backed by a `BindableProperty` instance.
+Each property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> instance.

 The following example shows the `CardTitle` bindable property in the code-behind file for the `CardView` class: